 Automatic deployment of the Active Directory Health Analyzer is available only for domain controllers that were not discovered when you ran the wizard to install the Active Directory Health Analyzer agent.
-See Installing Active Directory Health Analyzer agents into a pool and Installing Active Directory Health Analyzer agents onto domain controllers.
+See Installing Active Directory Health Analyzer agents onto domain controllers.
 Once you run the wizard, any new domain controllers that are brought online can be deployed automatically into the agent pool or the Active Directory Health Analyzer agent can be installed automatically onto that domain controller.
 By default, only a list of the new domain controllers are sent to a specified email list.

-i NOTE: Once a domain controller is discovered during the Install Active Directory Health Analyzer Agents wizard, the automatic Active Directory Health Analyzer agent deployment will not recognize those domain controllers.
+NOTE: Once a domain controller is discovered during the Install Active Directory Health Analyzer Agents wizard, the automatic Active Directory Health Analyzer agent deployment will not recognize those domain controllers.
 You can, however, view a list of unmonitored domain controllers and add selected domain controllers to the list of monitored domain controllers.
 See Adding monitored domain controllers.